AT&T's purchased Pacific Telesis in 1996.

-Pacific Telesis was one of the "Baby Bell" regional companies that had been formed over a decade earlier after the historic breakup of the Bell System monopoly.
+Pacific Telesis was one of the "Baby Bell" regional companies that was formed after the breakup of the Bell System monopoly.

-The acquisition gave AT&T an expanded foothold on the West Coast, including the fast-growing wireless operations of PacTel Cellular.
+The deal gave AT&T expanded coverage in the West Coast, most notably the wireless infrastructure of PacTel Cellular.

-Industry analysts saw strategic value in combining AT&T's long distance, wireless and Internet services with PacTel's large subscriber base and local network infrastructure across California and Nevada.
+It also helped build out AT&T's long distance, wireless and Internet services via PacTel's large subscriber base across California and Nevada.

-The merger faced questions about its impact on competition in local markets, leading AT&T to agree to various divestitures and operating restrictions to satisfy antitrust regulators.
+The merger had some critics in the regulatory space, leading AT&T to agree to various divestitures and operating restrictions.

-While small compared to megamergers like the deals for Ameritech and PacTel, the transaction gave AT&T a valuable new foothold in the nation's third largest wireless market in Philadelphia and surrounding areas.
+The transaction gave AT&T a valuable subscribers in the nation's third largest wireless market in Philadelphia and surrounding areas.

-AT&T's $54 billion purchase of cable television operator MediaOne in 2000 represented a major strategic shift as the company looked beyond phone services to position itself for the converging world of telecommunications, broadband Internet and pay TV.
+AT&T's $54 billion purchase of cable television operator MediaOne in 2000 helped the company look beyond phone services to position itself better into broadband and pay TV.

-Coming shortly after AT&T's previous acquisitions of major cable provider TCI as well as Pacific Telesis and Ameritech, the MediaOne deal firmly established Ma Bell as the nation's largest player in cable, adding millions more subscribers in key markets.
+The MediaOne deal firmly established AT&T as the nation's largest player in cable, adding millions more subscribers.

-But the rapid expansion came at a steep cost, saddling AT&T with heavy debts that ultimately forced sweeping restructurings and even the divestment of some major assets shortly thereafter.
+But the rapid expansion came at a steep cost, saddling AT&T with heavy debts.

 AT&T's $4.4 billion acquisition of Southern New England Telephone (SNET) in 1998 continued the company's aggressive expansionist strategy as it assembled the pieces to rebuild itself into a national telecommunications powerhouse after the breakup of the Bell System.